50 Useful Phrases for Discussions in English

 - Can someone think of an example?

-If you are not a talkative person, you should develop the skill of encouraging others to talk.
-Many people love to talk about themselves and share their ideas.
+If you are not a talkative person or do not want to be the center of attention, you can develop the skill of encouraging others to talk.
 You can be an important part of the conversation by including others and inviting them to contribute.
 You can listen more than you speak, but you can still participate and express interest by asking others to add to the discussion.

 Of course, talkative types should also develop this skill and be careful not to hog the conversation.